GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 You should use names that describe the purpose, intent, or use of the object being named.
 Abbreviations should not be used, unless it would be known by outside observers.
 The quality of the name should be prioritized over shortening the length of the name.

-What you name objects is up to your discretion, but be consistent and descriptive.
+What you name objects is up to your discretion but be consistent and descriptive.
 The object's purpose should be easily readable from their given name.
 The objects name should also follow the Naming Conventions for the type of object it is.

 <h2 id="Exception_Handling">Exception Handling</h2>